BJJ Glossary: Every Term You Need to Know

 G.

-Grappling — a form of close-range combat involving body-to-body fighting without strikes.
+Grappling – a form of close-range combat involving body-to-body fighting without strikes.
+BJJ is a grappling art.

-Guard — a fundamental position where one fighter is on their back and uses their legs to control the opponent.
+Guard – a fundamental position where one fighter is on their back and uses their legs to control the opponent.
+There are dozens of guard variations.

 H.

-Half guard — a position where the bottom player has one of the opponent’s legs trapped between their own legs.
+Half guard – a position where the bottom player has one of the opponent’s legs trapped between their own legs.
+Both an offensive and defensive position.

 I.